Picasso Museum in Antibes

 Tickets: 8€ for adults, but reduced to 6€ for seniors over 65, students and teachers with institution ID.
 Free for children under 18, and handicapped persons.

-Free Days: Twice a year there are entire free weeks: The first full week in November (Tuesday through Sunday) and the first full week in February (Tuesday through Sunday).
+Free Days: First Sunday of each month, plus twice a year there are entire free weeks: The first full week in November (Tuesday through Sunday) and the first full week in February (Tuesday through Sunday).

 Picasso War and Peace Museum in Vallauris